constantinescu/helsekost-demo/README.md

 This project started from a simple, real-world moment:
 When a local shop, Øbro Helsekost Rehabilitering Klinik, closed in my neighborhood, I asked the owners if they had a website where I could find them again in the future.
-They didn't — but they gave me their business card.
+They didn't — but they gave me their business card that inspired me build a static site page that could serve as their digital presence if they choose to use it later.

 The design is built around: